anbturki/dirliner/README.md

 ## The Problem

-In modern software development, you often need to share or upload code to various platforms - AI assistants, code review tools, documentation systems, or cloud services.
-Many of these platforms have a common limitation: they only accept individual files, not directories or folder structures.
-This creates a tedious workflow where you have to:
+Many platforms and tools only accept individual file uploads, not directories or folder structures.
+This means whenever you need to share your code, you're forced to:

 1. Manually navigate through each directory
 2. Copy each file individually